FletcherS7/FRC-Driver-Station-Connectivity-Script/README.md

 Physical 802.3 (Ethernet) Adapters are set to use DHCP for IP Addresses and DNS.
 The DNS Cache is then flushed and all IP addresses released.

-### Network Adapter Control Panel opens
+### Prompt to open Network Adapter Control Panel
-ncpa.cpl is opened to allow ease to set a static IP for the connected Ethernet Adapter
+ncpa.cpl can be opened to allow setting a static IP for the connected Ethernet Adapter

 ### Renew DHCP for Physical 802.3 (Ethernet) Adapters
-The renew command is issued for Physical 802.3 (Ethernet) Adapters.
+The renew command is issued for Physical 802.3 (Ethernet) Adapters if ncpa.cpl is not opened

 end